 Edge computing, quite simply, complements the cloud, inexpensively analyzes and keeps data nearer to the where it’s required the most.
-As the pace of business intensifies, the expectation for instantaneous response times is critical for a competitive advantage.
-Primarily functioning as a complement to cloud computing, edge computing utilizes sensors, controllers and other connected devices to collect and analyze IoT data, which is then transmitted to a server or laptop, for initial analysis.
+As the pace of business intensifies, instantaneous response times become a critical expectation.
+Primarily functioning as a complement to cloud computing, edge computing involves collecting data from sensors, controllers, and other connected devices, and then transmitting it to a local server or laptop for initial analysis.
 Data processing and its analysis closer to the edge or the network is put immediately into action as opposed to the data center or the cloud.
-In this blog, we elaborate on the additional benefits and industrial applications of edge computing.

-Automated vehicles: Tech giants like Google and Uber are significant beneficiaries of edge computing for their self-driving cars.
-Edge computing will play a crucial role in helping self-driving cars process and transfer critical data in real-time.
-With this technology, automated vehicles can help save thousands of lives and billions of dollars that are directly related to automobile casualties.
+Autonomous vehicles: Edge computing will play a crucial role in helping autonomous vehicles to process and transfer critical data in real-time.
+With this technology, automated vehicles can help save thousands of lives and billions of dollars by preventing automobile casualties.

 With the proliferation of IoT, the impending commercial roll-out of the 5G network, and surge in the data being generated by connected devices, edge computing is expected to find numerous applications across industries.
 According to research estimates, the edge computing market is growing rapidly at a CAGR of over 30 percent and is expected to reach almost USD 7 billion within the next five years.
 As with any technological change, edge computing will disrupt existing computing models and create new requirements, leading to the emergence of new opportunities and threats.
 Netscribes helps companies identify and overcome the shifts caused by disruptive technologies through comprehensive technology market intelligence.
 To know more, reach out to us at [email protected].